atharaq/atharaq.github.io/discrete/lesson0.md

 ## Formatting Math

-To format math in a LaTeX file, you use dollar signs (\$ and \$) to start and end your mathematical notations.
+To format math in a LaTeX file, you use dollar signs to start and end your mathematical notations.
 Technically this is referred to as "in-line" math mode: for example, to write the sentence "If $a \neq 0$, then $ax^2 + bx + c$ is a quadratic polynomial", you use the following LaTeX syntax:

 ~~~latex
 If $a \neq 0$, then $ax^2 + bx + c$ is a quadratic polynomial.